jd28/rollnw/docs/index.rst

   easily adding, overriding, expanding, or removing any rule and reasonable performance
 - A `combat engine <https://github.com/jd28/rollnw/blob/main/api/combat.cpp>`__ that's very nearing being able to simulate melee battles.
 - Objects (i.e. Creatures, Waypoints, etc) are implemented at a toolset level.
-Or in other words their features cover blueprints, area instances, with support for effects and item properties.
-They are still missing some new EE things.
-Player Characters are read only, for now.
+In other words, their features cover blueprints and area instances, with support for effects and item properties.
+Loading objects from resman or the filesystem is transparent whether the source is GFF or JSON.
-- A recursive decent `NWScript Parser <https://rollnw.readthedocs.io/en/latest/structure/script.html>`__
+- A recursive descent `NWScript Parser <https://rollnw.readthedocs.io/en/latest/structure/script.html>`__.
+This remains useful for NWN compatibility, but new rules and scripting experiments are moving toward Smalls.
 - Implementations of pretty much every `NWN File Format <https://rollnw.readthedocs.io/en/latest/structure/formats.html>`__
-- An binary and ASCII `Model Parser <https://rollnw.readthedocs.io/en/latest/structure/model.html>`__.
-See also the `mudl <https://github.com/jd28/mudl>`__ model viewer side project.
+- A binary and ASCII `Model Parser <https://rollnw.readthedocs.io/en/latest/structure/model.html>`__.
+- ``nw::gfx``, ``lib/nw/render``, and ``mudl`` form the current renderer validation path for NWN model, area, spell, VFX, particle, and glTF/PBR work.
 - A Resource Manager that can load all NWN containers (e.g. erf, key, nwsync) and also Zip files.
 - An implementation of NWN's `Localization System <https://rollnw.readthedocs.io/en/latest/structure/i18n.html>`__ focused on utf8 everywhere.
+- Smalls is the active rules/script transition path for modern embedded tooling and rule experiments.

 -----------------------------------------

 goals
 -----

--  aims to implement an RPG engine inspired by NWN, excluding graphics and networking.
+-  aims to implement the reusable RPG, toolset, resource, rendering, networking, and runtime foundations for a modern authored game inspired by NWN.
+-  keeps current implementation focused on practical foundations first: rules, content formats, renderer validation, authoring workflows, and the services a playable toolset/game will need.
--  focuses on usage, instead of doing things the Aurora Engine Way.
+-  focuses on authoring and usage, instead of doing things the Aurora Engine Way.
 -  follows `utf8 everywhere <https://utf8everywhere.org/>`__.
 -  hews as close to `C++ Core
    Guidelines <https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines>`__